 Victimisation and harassment

 Lund University does not accept victimisation and harassment.
-As an employee, if you are subjected to unwelcome behaviour, or if you witness what you perceive to be unwelcome behaviour, read this page for advice as to what you can do.
+As an employee, if you are subjected to offensive behaviour, or if you witness what you perceive to be offensive behaviour, read this page for advice as to what you can do.

 What are victimisation and harassment?